cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_openstack.md

 * `tgt` - features an iscsi target, needed for the Nova volume service
 * `openiscsi-client` - required to run the Nova compute service

-### Update networking configuration
+#### <a id="network"></a>Update networking configuration

-As stated earlier we need 2 network interfaces.
+As stated earlier we need two network interfaces.
 The `eth0` interface is the machine's link to the outside world, and `eth1` is the interface used for the virtual machines.
 We'll also make Nova bridge clients via `eth0` into the internet.

 Edit the file `/etc/network/interfaces`: